thebalaa/project-root/README.md

    - A data management system will need to be established to ensure that the system avoids taking up too much space on user devices.

 - DKG and OriginTrail integration
     - OriginTrail edge node for interaction with the DKG and offline secure data storage via IPFS.
-Logic here to ensure data is properly privatized and anonymized before publishing to the DKG.
+Hybrid encryption and other procedures will be built to ensure data is properly privatized and anonymized before publishing to the DKG.

 - Users will need to retain TRAC tokens to publish to the DKG and will be rewarded with NEURO tokens for meaningful data contributions.